AliceFrezza01/InfSecProject/README.md

 To install the application you need XAMPP installed on your PC.
 Then follow the following steps:
 - clone repository in the htdocs folder of your XAMPP application
-- start in the XAMPP control panel Apache and MySQL
+- start in the XAMPP control panel the Apache and MySQL Server
 - go in your browser on http://localhost/phpmyadmin/ and execute populateDB in the SQL tab
-- check if the data in the `connect.php` are correct
+- check if the data in the `connect.php` is correct, you might need a different port
-- launch in your browser http://localhost/InfSecProject/login.php
+- launch http://localhost/InfSecProject/login.php in your browser

 ## SOLUTIONS for SETUP Issues
-if SQL Database does not restart -> kill in Activity Monitor search for _mysql
+if SQL Database does not start -> kill in Activity Monitor -> search for _mysql

 # Insecure Version Description